Welcome to the Berlin International Spirits Competition FAQ Page. Please contact us if you do not find your answers here.

 Why should I participate in your competition versus other ones?

 What other competitions do you run?
-We also have the New York International Beer Competition , New York International Wine Competition New York International Spirits Competition Melbourne International Spirits Competition and Melbourne International Wine Competition.
+Through our International Beverage Competitions group we also have the New York International Beer Competition , New York International Wine Competition New York International Spirits Competition Melbourne International Spirits Competition and Melbourne International Wine Competition.

 How are the results posted?